ganbarodigital/ts-lib-value-objects/README.md

 `RefinedString` and `RefinedNumber` are two classes we export for you.
 They're identical, except that one is for wrapping a `string`, and the other is for wrapping a `number`.

-Both classes extend the [Value](#value-objects) class documented earlier.
+Both classes extend the [ValueObject](#value-objects) class documented earlier.
 They also add some additional methods to help Javascript auto-convert to a primitive in some circumstances (for example, writing to the `console.log()`).

 Here's an example of how to create a `Uuid` value object type, using the `RefinedString` class.